erincatto/box2d/docs/FAQ.md

 Making a worms clone requires arbitrarily destructible terrain.
 This is beyond the scope of Box2D, so you will have to figure out how to do this on your own.

 ### Tile Based Environment
 Using many boxes for your terrain may not work well because box-like characters can get snagged on internal corners.
-Box2D proves chain shapes for smooth collision, see `b2ChainDef`.
+Box2D provides chain shapes for smooth collision, see `b2ChainDef`.
 In general you should avoid using a rectangular character because collision tolerances will still lead to undesirable snagging.
 Box2D provides capsules and rounded polygons that may work better for characters.

 ### Asteroid Type Coordinate Systems
 Box2D does not have any support for coordinate frame wrapping.
 You would likely need to customize Box2D for this purpose.
 You may need to use a different broad-phase for this to work.